ASWINBABUKV/Cloud-Practitioner/AWS/EKS/README.md

 ![Screenshot 2024-02-23 004955](https://github.com/ASWINBABUKV/Cloud-Practitioner/assets/137376192/f1a666ea-63f7-4c4b-8966-def9ea1fd78e)

-1. Create a VPC for the EKS Cluster using Cloud Formation Template
+1. Create a VPC for the EKS Cluster using the Cloud Formation Template
 - Go to AWS Cloud Formation Service
 - Create a stack
 - Template is ready